Apache Pulsar™ functions

 If you need to update any other setting of the function, delete and then re-add the function.

-To update your function, select your function in the Functions dashboard.
+1. To update your function, select the function in the Functions dashboard.

 Update Function

-1. Select Change File to find your function locally and click Open.
+1. Click Change File to select a local function file, and then click Open.

 Deleting Your Function